Oil and Gas Terms Beginning with “S” — Page 11

 What Is a Spud?
 A spud marks the moment drilling begins on a new well, the first rotation of the drill bit breaking ground at the surface or seafloor.
 Operators report the spud date to regulators including the AER in… Read more →

-The instantaneous volume (spurt) of liquid that passes through a filter medium prior to deposition of a competent and controlling filter cake.
-In static filtration, the spurt volume can be a disproportionately large… Read more →
+Spurt loss is the instantaneous volume of liquid (the "spurt") that passes through a filter medium during the brief initial period before deposition of a competent and controlling filter cake — providing the early-time… Read more →

 What Is Squeeze Cementing?
 Squeeze cementing forces cement slurry under pressure through perforations, channels, or voids in an existing wellbore to restore or establish zonal isolation between formations.
 Operators… Read more →